How To Overcome Trauma

 Bill 0:00

-Sometime down the road, they realised that they’ve done a physical recovery.
+Sometime down the road, they realized they’d physically recovered.
 But there’s some ongoing trauma from that experience.
-And I’m not sure if I’ve got a grasp on what happens with trauma, when you experience many traumatic events.
-But too many traumatic events over a lifetime, compound and become a big one.
-Or like what happens when you are traumatised many times and then you’re dealing with the trauma of a an injury from stroke, for example.
-And it seems like it’s a more overwhelming space for people to overcome trauma, if they haven’t dealt with their traumas over a lifetime.
+And I’m unsure if I’ve grasped what happens with Trauma when you experience many traumatic events.
+But too many traumatic events over a lifetime compound and become big.
+Or what happens when you are traumatized many times and then deal with the Trauma of an injury from a stroke, for example?
+And it seems like a more overwhelming space for people to overcome Trauma if they haven’t dealt with their traumas for a lifetime.

 Intro 0:45